robertleroy/crate/css/tooltip.md

 </div>
 ```

-- Add tooltip attribute or class to target element.
+- Add tooltip attribute...
 `<div tooltip>`
+or class to target element.
 `<div class="tooltip">`
 - Add a span with a tip attribute.
+`<div tip>`
 - Specify placement as needed
-`<div tip>`
 `<div tip="right">`
 - The textContent of the [tip] is the tooltip text